-- Teaching is through a combination of face-to-face sessions, offered in the evening, and online learning sessions, delivered synchronously or asynchronously. - Following the compulsory modules for Levels 4, 5, and 6, a choice of named Advanced Pathway based on the composition of the Masters (Level 7/Year 4) year of study. - Opportunity to start from our BSc Biomedicine and transfer into the MSci from the end of BSc Year 2.
+• Teaching is through a combination of face-to-face sessions, with a choice of afternoon

+- or evening attendance in years 1 to 3, and online learning sessions, delivered synchronously or asynchronously. - Following the compulsory modules for Levels 4, 5, and 6, a choice of named Advanced Pathway based on the composition of the Masters (Level 7/Year 4) year of study. - Opportunity to start from our BSc Biomedicine and transfer into the MSci from the end of BSc Year 2.